Healthy Homes Assessment Epuni

 Home Assessments Epuni for Rental Properties

-There are many things to check during the home review to determine if your rental property meets all the basic requirements of Healthy Homes Standard.
+There are many concerns you should look for when conducting the house inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standards.
 Some examples include:

-The repercussions of not having the Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being in the wrong of the Tenancy services ruling can have a significant impact for property managers and landlords.
-For specialist guidance, contact us today to book your rental properties home evaluation.
+The repercussions of not having an Healthy home that is in compliance with The Residential Tenancies Act and consequently falling on the wrong side of an tenancy solutions ruling could be significant for property managers and landlords.
+For expert guidance, contact us today to book your rental property house assessment.

 home assessments for rental properties